Tripling of the Superconducting Critical Current Density in BaFe$_2$(As$_{1-x}$P$_x$)$_2$ Retained After Pressure

 After the pressure cycle, the 18~K data remain close to the $\delta\kappa$ model.
 However, at 22~K the pinning mechanism changes significantly.
 For $h > 1$, the curve follows the normal point ($\delta T_c$) pinning model.
 For $h < 1$, the 22~K data instead align more closely with the surface pinning model.
-This suggests that the pressure cycle may introduce extended interfaces or planar defects that enhance vortex pinning at higher temperatures.
+This is consistent with the SEM results, since the pressure cycle alters the surface morphology and produces a high density of microcracks.
+These microcracks may act as extended surface defects that locally enhance the screening current density near the crack edges, thereby facilitating vortex entry \cite{aladyshkin2001}.
 We also note that at 18 K both before and after the pressure cycle, the $f$ vs $h$ data exhibit a plateau near $h \approx 0.3$, a feature also reported in Ref.~\cite{Fang2011} and attributed to strong point pinning.
 Therefore, the disappearance of the SMP at 22 K may be attributed to a pressure-induced modification of the vortex lattice that changes the pinning mechanism from primarily $\delta\kappa$ pinning to a mixed combination of $\delta T_c$ and surface pinning.